danschenker/Restaurant_Website-hacktoberfest22/README.md

-# Restruant
+# Restaurant

-This is a restaurant billing service website that creates bills for customers and for the company and save data into the database for future use.
-It Collects data of the customes, so that we can see their shopping or billing history.
+This is a restaurant billing service website that creates bills for customers.
+For the company, it saves data into a database for future use.
+It also collects customer data so that we can see their shopping or billing history.

 ## Current Progress